lromeraj/isbd-zephyr-module/README.md

-# Iridium SBD Library for Zephyr OS
+# Iridium SBD module for Zephyr OS
 This library has been implemented in order to give support to the *Iridium 9602 SBD Transceiver* in Zephyr projects.
 This implementation should work too for modern transceivers like *9603*, and also for different Iridium modems which share similar AT commands.